excecutors/wrds-ma-impact-pipeline/README.md

 ## Project Description

 This project builds a complete data engineering pipeline that explores how mergers and acquisitions (M&A) affect a company's enterprise value (EV) and profitability.
-The data comes from WRDS (PitchBook, and Compustat) and moves through a full local data workflow: ingestion, storage, transformation, orchestration, analysis, and testing.
+The data comes from WRDS (PitchBook, and Compustat), AlphaVantage and moves through a full local data workflow: ingestion, storage, transformation, orchestration, analysis, and testing.

 Everything runs locally using **Docker and Apache Airflow**, with data stored in **PostgreSQL** and files organized in Bronze/Silver/Gold layers.
 This setup demonstrates modular design, reproducibility, and automation through GitHub Actions.